Graylog2/graylog2-server/UPGRADING.md

 * Support for Elasticsearch 6.X has been removed!
 Please use either Elasticsearch 7.10.2 or, preferably, latest OpenSearch.
 * Graylog 5 needs at least MongoDB 5.0.
 Our recommended upgrade path is to first bring your MongoDB to 5.0 and then perform the Graylog upgrade.
   Hint: Graylog 4.3.x does support MongoDB 5.0, which allows for a seamless upgrade path.
+* `flatten_json` now preserves the original type of the extracted values, instead of converting them to string.
+An optional flag is provided so existing rules can continue using the legacy behavior.

 ## Disallowing embedding the frontend by default